2017 United Kingdom general election: MPs rejected by their parties

 Former Labour MP Simon Danczuk stood as an independent candidate, after being rejected from standing with that party and then withdrawing his party membership.
-After the Liberal Democrats rejected David Ward, the former MP for Bradford East, for anti-semitism, he contested that seat as an independent.
+After the Liberal Democrats rejected David Ward, the former MP for Bradford East, for Antisemitism, he contested that seat as an independent.

 Electoral alliances and arrangements

 Ahead of the general election, crowdfunding groups such as More United and Open Britain were formed to promote candidates of similar views standing for election, and a "progressive alliance" was proposed.
 Former UKIP donor Arron Banks suggested a "patriotic alliance" movement.
-A Tactical voting spreadsheet to keep the Conservatives out of government went viral on social media.
+The Tactical voting website designed to keep the Conservatives out of government (TacticalVote.co.uk) went viral on social media.
 Gina Miller, who took the government to court over Article 50, set out plans to tour marginal constituencies in support of pro-EU candidates.

 Within a few days of the election being announced, the Green Party of England and Wales and the SNP each proposed to collaborate with Labour and the Liberal Democrats to prevent a Conservative majority government.
 Liberal Democrat leader Tim Farron quickly reaffirmed his party's opposition to an electoral pact or coalition with Labour, citing "electorally toxic" Corbyn and concerns over Labour's position on Brexit.
 On 22 April the Liberal Democrats also ruled out a coalition deal with the Conservatives and SNP.
 Labour ruled out an electoral pact with the SNP, Liberal Democrats and Greens.

 Notwithstanding national arrangements, the Liberal Democrats, the Greens, and UKIP indicated they might not stand in every constituency.
 The Green Party of England and Wales chose not to contest 22 seats explicitly "to increase the chance of a progressive candidate beating the Conservatives", including South West Surrey, the seat of Health Secretary Jeremy Hunt, in favour of the National Health Action Party candidate.
 The Scottish Green Party contested just three constituencies.
 The Liberal Democrats agreed to stand down in Brighton Pavilion.
 After indicating it might not nominate candidates in seats held by strongly pro-Brexit Conservative MPs, UKIP nominated 377 candidates; it was suggested this would help the Conservatives in marginal seats.

 In Northern Ireland, there were talks between the DUP and UUP.
 Rather than engaging in a formal pact, the DUP agreed not to contest Fermanagh and South Tyrone, while the UUP chose not to stand in four constituencies.
-Talks took place between Sinn Féin, the SDLP and the Green Party in Northern Ireland about an anti-Brexit agreement (the Alliance Party were approached but declined to be involved) but no agreement was reached; the Greens said there was "too much distance" between the parties, Sinn Féin's abstentionist policy was criticised, and the SDLP admitted an agreement was unlikely.
+Talks took place between Sinn Féin, the SDLP and the Green Party Northern Ireland about an anti-Brexit agreement (the Alliance Party were approached but declined to be involved) but no agreement was reached; the Greens said there was "too much distance" between the parties, Sinn Féin's abstentionist policy was criticised, and the SDLP admitted an agreement was unlikely.
 On 8 May, the SDLP rejected Sinn Féin's call for them to stand aside in some seats.